 1.1 Group structure

 As a joint-stock company, VP Bank is constituted in accordance with Liechtenstein law.
 It is the parent company of VP Bank Group.
-The organisation chart on page 15 shows the Group’s operating structure and from page 89 onwards the detailed segment reporting is set out.
+The organisation chart (➔ page 16) shows the Group’s operating structure and from page 92 onwards, the detailed segment reporting is set out.